Logging. Aerial Drone View of Deforestation in Malaysia

 Earth’s natural systems sustain all life.
 Biodiverse terrestrial, freshwater, and marine ecosystems also enhance human livelihoods and well-being.
-While it is nearly impossible to put a price tag on a healthy planet, economists calculate that the value of the services provided each year by well-functioning terrestrial ecosystems is at least equivalent to the annual global gross domestic product (GDP).
 Thriving ecosystems produce oxygen, purify water, protect from storms, provide food, and regulate the climate.

 Yet, humanity has an extensive history of using Earth’s life-sustaining natural resources unsustainably.
 The aggregate human demands on resources have exceeded the planet’s regenerative capacity since the 1970s.
 Over 80% of the global population lives in countries that use more resources than what their ecosystems can renew—a discrepancy known as an “ecological deficit”.

-Human activities are driving large scale changes through land use; the hunting and harvesting of organisms; pollution; overfishing; deforestation, and invasive species.
+Human activities are threatening natural resource availability through land use changes, hunting and harvesting of organisms, pollution, deforestation, and the introduction of invasive species.
 The sustained overuse of natural resources has caused unprecedented levels of environmental destruction, including the loss of vital ecosystems and biodiversity.

-With the global population projected to increase substantially by the end of the century, humanity’s impact on the environment is likely to increase.
-If patterns of energy use, transportation, agriculture, and other land use do not change, ecosystem degradation and climate change threaten human prospects.
-Limiting the impacts of climate change requires a global shift toward renewable energy sources, sustainable land use practices, and responsible consumption patterns.
-Underlying this shift is the need to stabilize human populations by ensuring that family planning information and services are available to all who desire them.
+With the global population projected to continue increasing for several more decades, humanity’s impact on the environment is likely to increase.
+Reducing our impact on ecosystems and the climate requires a global shift toward renewable energy sources, sustainable land use practices, and responsible consumption patterns.
+Underlying this shift is the need to stabilize human population by ensuring that family planning information and services are available to all who desire them.

 The burning of oil, coal, and natural gas has facilitated economic development across the world.
-Close to three-quarters of global greenhouse gas emissions are from fossil fuels.
-While consumption patterns vary greatly around the world and produce emissions at the per capita level, a small fraction of the world’s fossil fuel companies drive most greenhouse gas emissions into the atmosphere.
+Close to three-quarters of global greenhouse gas emissions are from fossil fuel combustion.

 The growing human population has dramatically altered Earth’s ecosystems, transforming forests, grasslands, and other wilderness areas into farms, pasture, timberland, mines, and settlements.
-People are now using close to 75% of Earth’s ice-free land area directly and are indirectly affecting the rest of the globe through pollution and climate change.
+People are now using around 71% of Earth’s habitable land and are indirectly affecting the rest of the globe through pollution and climate change.

 25%